 The young man woke up again with a start.
 He was affronted.
 That dream was lewd.
 He was angry for a moment that he paid that woman to send him a filthy medicine dream.
 But then he remembered what else he saw.
 The man had been standing on a shore, and the shoreline had been unnaturally covered with dark trees.
 The boy’s childhood house was also there, crowded in by the trees.
 And there had been a sign behind it, the letters glowing with a strange electricity.
 They said Deadwood.
 The young man suddenly laughed and wondered if the woman always sent such literal dreams.

 Well Deadwood is where I am going then said the young man and he began making preparations for that day.
 His ride was uneventful for the first week.
-It was slow going for a time as his horse had a bruised foreleg and the young man had to walk sometimes to give him a rest.
+It was slow going for a time as his horse had a bruised foreleg and the young man had to walk beside him to give him a rest.
 He was about two days outside of Deadwood, a town in the Dakota Territory.
 It was 30 miles east of the Wyoming border in South Dakota, in the Black Hills.
 When his horse was tired he found a place to make a fire and camp for the night.
 One evening two men approached him after the sun went down.
 They looked thin and asked if they could have some of his beans and sleep by the fire.
 They had two very skinny horses.
 The young man’s horse whickered at them.

 The young man said alright and shared his dinner with them.
+He shared some oats with their horses as well.
 The men didn’t say much and quickly went to sleep.
 The young man lay back under his wool blanket with one hand on his Colt and the other on the small Derringer he kept wedged in his boot.
 After forty five minutes of pretend sleep the men motioned to each other and approached the young man’s bedroll.
 One had a knife and the other had a beat up old pistol.
 The young man told them to stop moving and they did.
 He asked them why they wanted to fuck him over after he had been decent to them.
 He saw that the one with the gun was taking aim so he shot him first.
 He got him in the gut.
 The one with the knife threw it very badly and missed.
 The young man shot him in the chest.
 Then he shot them both in the head with the colt.
 Didn’t have to use the Derringer.
 He was surprised he made the first two shots because he’d had to raise his arm and discharge the firearm from under his blanket.
 No shootist actually fires from the hip, it is grossly inaccurate.
 They have to bring the pistol up to where their arms are perpendicular to their body and take aim like anyone else.

 It didn’t take long.
 There was an expensive looking lodge house built higher than the other structures, up in the forest.
 He could see lights burning in the windows between the freezing trees in the dusk.
 He asked a child who lived there and the child said it was the gold man’s house.
 The young man bought a meal and asked a diner seated next to him who the gold man was and they said he was someone who owned a mine in the area and had been known to force prospectors to sell their stakes under suspicious circumstances.
 The young man knew he’d found the right one.